CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/10-Introduction to Globus and Rclone.md

 teaching: 2
 exercises: 2
 questions:
-- "What does Globus do and how can I use it with my data??"
+- "What does Globus do and how can I use it with my data?"
 - "How does Rclone improve data movement and management?"
 ---
 ### Objectives